 Day 12: Tour ends in Mali Ston

 Highlights: Ston, Mali Ston and DubrovnikOur tour ends after breakfast this morning.
-We'll provide a shuttle to Dubrovnik if you've made plans to head that direction.
+We'll provide a shuttle to the Dubrovnik Airport or town.
 It is certainly a place you should visit while in this part of the world.
 Whatever your travel plans, thanks for joining us!

 HighlightsThe Dalmatian Coast, Islands of Brac, Hvar and Korčula, Medieval and Renaissance towns and villages of Sibenik, Primosten, Trogir, Split, Skrip, Pučišća, Stari Grad, Hvar, Korčula, Ston, Mali Ston and Dubrovnik, Krka National Park, Dubrovnik

 Includes"The Usual" plus...
 Use of a quality 27-30 speed bicycle; 12 days, 11 nights accommodation, 8 dinners with wine, 11 breakfasts, 1 picnic lunch at Hvar fortress, 1 wine tasting, pick up from Split, shuttle to Dubrovnik, guided visit of Diocletian's palace and Hvar Town